sidhu2690/RBF-KAN/README.md

 The `RBFKAN` class is a PyTorch module that implements a Radial Basis Function Kolmogorov-Arnold Network (RBF-KAN).
 This module combines the traditional neural network approach with a radial basis function (RBF) kernel to capture non-linear relationships in the input data.
 It is designed to be used as a layer in a larger neural network architecture.

+## It's one of the fastest KAN and has a speed of 60its/s

 ## Class RBFLinear

 The `RBFLinear` class is a sub-module that implements the RBF kernel transformation of the input data.
 It takes the following arguments: